What Describe the Relationship Between Edge Computing and Cloud Computing?

 • Your device needs to analyze data and make lightning-quick decisions.

 Although edge computing provides fantastic benefits, it will not overtake cloud computing.
-In fact, both will go hand-in-hand with each other to enable efficient, secure, and scalable business processes.
+Edge computing handles, manages, and stores data locally.
+In fact, both will go hand in hand to enable efficient, secure, and scalable business processes.

 Edge computing has certain limitations.
 For one, it leads to resource limitations on batteries, storage, bandwidth, and computing power.
-Some experts suggest that we should consider edge and cloud as integral parts of a computing continuum, where the cloud retains the central position in a network while the edge complements it from the “edges” of a network, so to speak.
+Edge computing is a key component of the cloud computing continuum.
+However, Some experts suggest that we should consider edge and cloud as integral parts of a computing continuum, where the cloud retains the central position in a network while the edge complements it from the “edges” of a network, so to speak.

-We can look forward to a promising future for both computing frameworks.
+Xavor Corporation can help you on your way forward to a promising future for both computing frameworks.
 Cloud services are already on the rise, as mentioned earlier.
 You can add edge computing to your cloud solutions to efficiently handle and optimize your enterprise applications.
-Cloud computing offers data analytics and new applications which are distributed to your edge computing network, which returns the data to the cloud with further feedback.
+Cloud computing offers data analytics and new applications that are distributed to your edge computing network, which returns the data to the cloud with further feedback.

 It’s a virtuous loop.
 Keep your business growing by combining and utilizing both technologies to offer highly personalized and contextualized experiences.